Victoria government logo

 Pre-purchased places

-Pre-purchased places are kindergarten places we fund for vulnerable or disadvantaged children.
+Pre-purchased places are kindergarten places the Department funds for children experiencing vulnerability or disadvantage.

 Eligible services providing Three-Year-Old Kindergarten can apply for pre‑purchased places.